Your New Tenancy

 Paying by Direct Debit and having the same supplier for your gas and electricity (dual fuel) generally saves you money on your bills.
 Please note not all properties have a gas supply, so all electric property energy costs will be higher than stated.
 Pre pay meter tariffs are also more expensive than standard credit or direct debit tariffs.

-Below is an idea of weekly cost for gas, electricity and dual fuel.
-These will vary depending on the utility company you choose and how much fuel you use.
+Costs will vary depending on the utility company you choose and how much fuel you use.

 Top tips on energy efficiency

 Lighting – Fit lower wattage or energy efficient bulbs wherever possible.

 Heating – Turn your heating thermostat down and save on your energy bill.
 The recommended temperature is 18°C. Use timers and programmers to make sure that the heating and hot water are only provided where and when you need them.

 Laundry – Washing clothes at 30°C saves energy.

 Cooking – Only fill kettles with as much water as you need.